masimplo/masimplo.com-blog/src/posts/2019/real-web-perfomance.md

 `measure: mytask took 125ms`

-In a real world scenario, we can gather such statistics to our server or analytics provider and use it to both identify bottlenecks or debug specific situations.
+In a real-world scenario, you can gather these statistics on your server or analytics provider and use them to identify bottlenecks or debug specific situations.

-*Since we are using the Performance API, measuring should not have any impact on our app's performance (like it would, if we were using Date timestamps).*
+*It's also worth noting that since we're using the Performance API, measuring should not have any impact on our app's performance, unlike if we were using date timestamps.*

+In conclusion, client-side performance API is a powerful tool that can help us identify and fix performance issues that are difficult to reproduce in the lab.
+By leveraging performance.mark and performance.measure, we can get accurate measurements of how long each piece of our code takes to run on a user's device and use that information to improve the performance of our app.